MicrosoftDocs/architecture-center/docs/example-scenario/ai/intelligent-apps-image-processing-content.md

 The majority of the components used in this example scenario are managed services that will automatically scale.
 A couple notable exceptions: Azure Functions has a limit of a maximum of 200 instances.
 If you need to scale beyond this limit, consider multiple regions or app plans.

-Cosmos DB doesn't autoscale in terms of provisioned request units (RUs).
-For guidance on estimating your requirements, see [request units](/azure/cosmos-db/request-units) in our documentation.
+You can provision Cosmos DB to [autoscale](/azure/cosmos-db/how-to-provision-autoscale-throughput?tabs=api-async) for SQL API only.
+If you plan to use other APIs see guidance on estimating your requirements, see [request units](/azure/cosmos-db/request-units) in our documentation.
 To fully take advantage of the scaling in Cosmos DB, understand how [partition keys](/azure/cosmos-db/partition-data) work in Cosmos DB.

 NoSQL databases frequently trade consistency (in the sense of the CAP theorem) for availability, scalability, and partitioning.
 In this example scenario, a key-value data model is used and transaction consistency is rarely needed as most operations are by definition atomic.
 Additional guidance to [Choose the right data store](../../guide/technology-choices/data-store-overview.md) is available in the Azure Architecture Center.
 If your implementation requires high consistency, you can [choose your consistency level](/azure/cosmos-db/consistency-levels) in Cosmos DB.